 The beets will take about 45 mins – 1 hour to cook.
 You’ll know when they are done because you can insert a knife relatively easily into the beet (It would be about the same consistency as a potato just a few minutes before it is done for mashing – slightly firm).

 Using a paper towel or plastic bag to protect your hands, peel the outer skin off the beet.
-Give the beets a rough chop.
+Slice or quarter or cut however you like.

 Sprinkle the platter with goat cheese.

 Yes, you can eat beet greens and they are delicious just lightly sauteed.
 Use the greens from the beets you cut away earlier.
 Mince your garlic and chop your beet green tops.
 Place in a skillet with some olive oil and salt and pepper.
 Don’t cook them until your beets are out of the oven and resting.
 You can get your serving platter out though.

 When the beets are done and cooling, you can quickly sauté the beet greens.
 Turn the skillet on medium-high heat and sauté for 3-5 minutes until wilted.
 Place on the platter and squeeze a touch of fresh lemon juice on top.

 “I’m with Melissa on the pickled beets, but this I will have to try.
 It looks delicious!” -Denise